Disney to release 'Captain America 3' film in May 2016

-LOS ANGELES (Reuters) - After a record-breaking weekend at the box office, Marvel’s “Captain America” series will return for a third installment on May 6, 2016, Walt Disney Co said on Monday.
+LOS ANGELES, April 7 (Reuters) - After a record-breaking weekend at the box office, Marvel’s “Captain America” series will return for a third installment on May 6, 2016, Walt Disney Co said on Monday.

 “Captain America: The Winter Soldier,” the sequel to 2011’s “Captain America: The First Avenger,” stormed the U.S. and Canadian box office with $96.2 million in its opening weekend, setting a record for an April film release.